Frequently Asked Questions

 You will be working alongside our staff to create simple and delicious meals for students.
 You can expect to be doing different kitchen tasks including baking and other food prep, as well as working with a team to wash dishes and to keep the dining hall clean and sanitary.
 We will work hard together to not only serve great food, but also have a lot of fun!

-Working in the kitchen or on facilities can be a physically strenuous experience.
+Working in the kitchen can be a physically strenuous experience.
 We require our volunteers to be able to be on their feet for 6-8 hours at a time, and be able to lift at least 30 lbs without much difficulty.
-That being said, there are a variety of jobs for all types of workers, and we will work to accommodate the many different skill levels and abilities.
-We just ask for people who are eager to help and willing to learn!
-Please email [email protected] to discuss whether or not the work would be a good fit.
+The kitchen is not air conditioned and can get hot in the summer.
+You don’t need to be an experienced chef, we just ask for people who are eager to help and willing to learn!
+If you have questions, please email [email protected] to discuss whether or not this work would be a good fit.

 Why is volunteering important?